Notary Public Frequently Asked Questions

 How do I renew my commission?

-You will need to complete the Notary Tutorial Exam and obtain the Completion Certificate and then Pay and Apply Online or include $20 payment with a paper Four Year Notary Public Application.
+You will need to complete the Notary Tutorial Exam and obtain the Completion Certificate and then Pay Online and Begin Printable Application or include $20 payment with a paper Four Year Notary Public Application.

 When can I renew my four year commission?